Data Roaming Plans Singapore – Starhub DataTravel vs Singtel ReadyRoam vs M1 Data Passport

 Singtel customers should be pretty familiar with Singtel ReadyRoam, which, like Starhub DataTravel, is a selection of add-ons to your existing plan.

-Like Starhub, they have a $5 for 1GB option, but it’s only for Malaysia.
+Like Starhub, they have a $5 for 1GB option, but it’s for Malaysia, Indonesia or Thailand.
 If you’re going to any other nearby destination for the weekend, it’ll set you back at least $12.

 Take careful note of the countries included in the 9 and 18 destinations: